thalasith/build_canada/vancouver/README.md

-City of Vancouver has ~9,500
+City of Vancouver has ~9,500 employees.

 The financial statement on page 21 states that it reports on the following consolidated entities: